LouiseMsn/RGB-D-2-pointcloud/README.md

 ## Usage
 >[!NOTE]
->This coda has only been tested with a Realsense D345 but should work with minimal modifications with other types of realsense cameras.
+>This code has only been tested with a Realsense D345 but should work with minimal modifications with other types of realsense cameras.

 Make sure your camera is plugged in and launch :
 ```bash